UlyssesBuilds/Project_BlackIce/README.md

 # Project_BlackIce
-Web App to learn: Cloud, API, Security
+Full Stack Web App to learn: Cloud, API, Security

 Current Status: We have established a robust foundational web project on GitHub, leveraging Flask to create a scalable API-driven web application with a modular structure and automated development environment.
-This MVP includes essential security measures and is set up for future enhancements like ML-based anomaly detection and Zero Trust architecture integration.
+This MVP includes essential security measures and is set up for future scalability.

 ## Overview
 Project BlackIce is a cloud-based web server designed to integrate modern security principles (Zero Trust, API-based firewalls) and AI-driven monitoring to analyze network traffic.
 The goal is to create a scalable and secure infrastructure while learning key cloud, security, and backend development concepts.